Life Processes | Class 10 Science | Intext Questions & Answers

 Answer:

-In the lungs, the air passage divides into smaller and smaller branches called bronchi.
-They again divided into fine branches called bronchioles.
-The bronchioles terminate in balloon-like and thin-walled structures called alveoli.
+In the lungs, the air passage divides into smaller branches called bronchi, which further divide into fine branches called bronchioles.
+The bronchioles terminate in balloon-like, thin-walled structures called alveoli.
 The alveoli provide maximum surface area for gas exchange.

 1. What are the components of the transport system in human beings?
 What are the functions of these components?